 Situated on a mountain ridge above the Urubamba River and surrounded by tropical forest, the Inca city enjoys a truly spectacular setting and it's one of the most fascinating ancient sites in the world.
 Believed to have been built as an estate for the Inca emperor Pachacuti, the site was abandoned at the time of the Spanish Conquest and lay buried beneath tropical cloud forest until 1911 when it was discovered by the American historian and explorer Hiram Bingham, who brought it to the world’s attention.
 We spend the night in the spa village of Machu Picchu.

 Fancy hiking some of the Inca Trail without interrupting your tour?
-We can organise for you to walk the mini Inca Trail on this day and still have a guided tour of the ruins and stay with the group in the evening.
+We can organize for you to walk the mini Inca Trail on this day and still have a guided tour of the ruins and stay with the group in the evening.
 Please ask us for more details.

 Overnight: Aguas Calientes | Breakfast, Dinner